tektutor/openshift-feb-2024/Day5/README.md

 Once the application has started, it can be accessed at [http://208.91.198.52:8082]
 </pre>

-We need to start the JFrog Artifactory service
+We need to start the JFrog Artifactory service, xray is optional
 ```
 sudo systemctl start artifactory.service
+sudo systemctl start xray.service
 ```

 Once the JFrog Artifactory Server is up and running, we may access its dashboard